fgm/mongodb/README.md

 Module                | Information
 ----------------------|---------------------------------------------------------
-mongodb               | Support library for the other modules. mongodb_block         | Store block information in MongoDB.
-Very close to the core block API. mongodb_cache         | Store cache in MongoDB. mongodb_field_storage | Store fields in MongoDB. mongodb_queue         | DrupalQueueInterface implementation using MongoDB. mongodb_session       | Store sessions in MongoDB. mongodb_watchdog      | Store watchdog messages in MongoDB.
+mongodb               | Support library for the other modules mongodb_block         | Store block info in MongoDB much like the core block API mongodb_cache         | Store cache in MongoDB mongodb_field_storage | Store fields in MongoDB mongodb_queue         | DrupalQueueInterface implementation using MongoDB mongodb_session       | Store sessions in MongoDB mongodb_watchdog      | Store watchdog messages in MongoDB

 The module is a "development" version, and as such its configuration, as well of some of its APIs may change with each -dev release: please read this README with